binhdocao/binhdocao/ReadMe.md

 ## My name is Binh Do-Cao

 I graduated from Texas A&M University with a Computer Science degree in December 2023!
+I am an aspiring Full-Stack developer and would love to work on something that is going to make a big difference in the world.
+In my free time, I love photography, staying up to date on the latest tech gadgets, and working out!

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on mobile app development and integrating machine learning into my projects.

-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Swift and Javascript.

-- ❓ Ask me about anything related to

-- ⚡ Fun fact:

 <br/>